neverendingqs/serverless-dotenv-plugin/README.md

 .env.production
 ```

 Just add `--stage (or -s) production` (as your normally would do) and the plugin will look for a file named `.env.production`.
 It's also possible to provide a `NODE_ENV=production` parameter.
-If it doesn't exist it will default to `.env`.
+If it doesn't exist it will default to `development`.

 | Valid .env file names | Description                                                                                         |
 | --------------------- | --------------------------------------------------------------------------------------------------- |